 They learnt why they had lost their intimacy and what had to happen for it to return.

 They learnt how they had, over time turned into different versions of themselves and fear was driving their behaviours.

-They learnt how to grow through their conflict through honesty, patience.
+They learnt how to grow through their conflict through honesty, and patience.
 A simple shift in understanding what was really happening when they fought helped them support each other.

-They also learnt how to plan their future and how to maintain their marriage through daily, weekly, monthly practices.
+They also learnt how to plan their future and how to maintain their marriage through daily, weekly, and monthly practices.

 They both also discovered the myths that surround relationships and how destructive those myths can be.

 The shift in focus was significant and kept this family together.
 More importantly, this couple now has the tools needed to help their son avoid the problems they faced.